cyberphor/knowledge-base/theory/devops/continuous-delivery.md

 # Continuous Delivery
-Continuous Delivery is a process used to prepare software for a manual release into the production environment.
-It includes the software development phases listed below.
+Continuous Delivery is a process used to release and manually deploy software into the production environment.
+The decision to deploy is based on whether or the software meets business, security, and regulatory requirements.
+Continuous Delivery prioritizes reliability over speed.
-* User acceptance testing
-* Manual deployment to the staging environment
-* Manual deployment to the production environment
-* Smoke testing